DataDog/integrations-extras/jfrog_platform_cloud/README.md

 ### Installation

-Contact JFrog representative to enable the integration.
+Contact a JFrog representative to enable the integration.
 Be ready to provide your [Datadog API key][4].

 [1]: https://jfrog.com/
 [2]: https://docs.datadoghq.com/logs/log_configuration/pipelines/?tab=source